House sitting after Brexit – What we know for 2022/2023

 - Changes will particularly affect house sitters who travel as nomads, sit full-time, or prefer house sits of 3 months and over.

 - Remember that you may need additional health care insurance cover, and check that your passport meets the necessary criteria at least 6 months before you travel to allow time for delays.
-There is likely to be a last minute rush of passport renewals and International Driving Permit requests, as the transition period comes to an end.

-Last updated on February 4th, 2020
+Last updated on November 11th, 2022